 A unique id that ties the current session to a database settings table

 On site exit

-We use Google Analytics to monitor visitor behaviour on our website and help us improve our information and services.
+We are in the process of phasing out Google Analytics to monitor visitor behaviour on our website and help us improve our information and services.
 Anonymous data about your visit is collected and amalgamated with that of other visitors so we can better understand how people use our website.